 Interactive Quizzes and Games

-Another way to liven up your video is to add quizzes and games that boost interactivity for your audience.
+Prevent your employees from ignoring your employee training videos by creating an interactive video instead.
+Quizzes and games can boost interactivity for your audience.
 Arrange your video into short segments and add a quiz at the end of each segment.
 Or, end the entire video with a big quiz that reviews what they’ve learned.
+These additions will help enhance your employee’s learning and engagement.

 For example, you can create a visual treasure hunt that helps people seek out concepts and understand them.
 Immerse your audience in a virtual world that’s not only educational but also fun.